prometheus/prometheus/GOVERNANCE.md

 In all cases, all and only [team members](#team-members) are eligible to vote, with the sole exception of the forced removal of a team member, in which said member is not eligible to vote.

 Discussion and votes on personal matters (including but not limited to team membership and maintainership) are held in private on the [team mailing list][team].
-All other discussion and votes are held in public on the [developer mailing list][team].
+All other discussion and votes are held in public on the [developer mailing list][devs].

 For public discussions, anyone interested is encouraged to participate.
 Formal power to object or vote is limited to [team members](#team-members).